AMMorsy/anonymous-chat/README.md

     }
 }

-Firewall (UFW)
+Firewall Rules
 ufw allow 22
 ufw allow 80
 ufw allow 443
 ufw enable

-🔧 DEV Mode Notes
+Development Mode Notes

-Rooms are in-memory only
+Rooms are stored in memory only

-Server restart clears all rooms

-No database required
+No database is required

-Ideal for:

-Prototyping

-Demos

-Hackathons

-Temporary anonymous chats

-Database integration can be added later (Postgres / Redis / SQLite)
+All rooms are destroyed on restart

+Designed for prototyping and controlled environments

+This behavior is intentional and simplifies early development.

-🔒 Security Notes
+Security Considerations

 No authentication

 No cookies

-No tracking
+No session storage

 No message persistence

-Anonymous by design
+No user tracking

-⚠️ Not suitable for sensitive or regulated data
+This project is not intended for sensitive or regulated data.

-📸 UI Preview
+Example Session
 [SYSTEM] Socket connected
 [SYSTEM] Type /help

-/create test
+/create demo
-[SYSTEM] Room created: test-4K2F
+[SYSTEM] Room created: demo-A7F2
-[SYSTEM] Joined room

-anon-x92k: hello world
+anon-x93k: hello world

-🧭 Roadmap (Optional)
+Extension Ideas

- Persistent rooms (Redis / DB)
+Persistent rooms (Redis / SQL)

- Room expiration timers
+Room expiration

- Rate limiting
+Moderation commands

 Private rooms

- Read-only spectators

- Admin moderation commands
+Multi-server scaling

+End-to-end encryption

+Tor / Onion service

-🧑‍💻 Author
+Author

-Built by Mohamed (Kottab.ai)
+Built by Ahmed

-Terminal mindset.
-Minimalism.
-Control.
+License

-📄 License
+AMMorsy License

-MIT — use it, fork it, break it, rebuild it.